 What if trust is simply a “risk masquerading as a promise”?
-This wonderful quote, from Adam Phillips, is one which I find profoundly powerful and a source of great liberation and healing for the couples who are rebuilding after infidelity.
-Ultimately, are there really absolutes, can we truly expect guarantees?
-For many, this idea demands a deep dive into a radical new kind of thinking.
+This quote, from Adam Phillips, is one which I find profoundly powerful as a source of liberation and healing for couples rebuilding after infidelity.
+Ultimately, are there really absolutes?
+Can we truly expect guarantees?
+For many, this idea demands a deep, uncomfortable dive into a radical new kind of thinking.

 Rebuilding, together, becomes a new relationship ... ... with the same person.

-Our willingness to work through infidelity has, thankfully, come a long way, yet it remains an excruciatingly difficult topic to talk about.
-I do acknowledge also, that for some couples, this experience sheds light on the fact that their relationship had come to an end before this occurred and they hadn’t yet found a way to face this painful reality.
+Our willingness to work through infidelity is an excruciatingly difficult topic to talk about.
+I acknowledge also, that for some couples, this experience sheds light on the fact that their relationship had come to an end before this occurred but they hadn’t yet found a way to face this painful truth.

 "Security in a relationship lies neither in looking back to what it was in nostalgia, nor forward to what it might be in dread or anticipation, but living in the present and accepting it as it is now.

 For relationships, too, must be like islands. one must accept them for what they are here and now, within their limits - islands, surrounded and interrupted by the sea, continually visited and abandoned by the tides.